aio-libs/aiohttp/docs/web_reference.rst

       .. versionadded:: 3.3

-   :param int writer_limit: maximum size of write buffer, 64 KB by default.
-                            Once the buffer is full, the websocket will pause to drain the buffer.

-      .. versionadded:: 3.11

    :param bool autoclose: Close connection when the client sends
                            a :const:`~aiohttp.WSMsgType.CLOSE` message,
                            ``True`` by default.
 If set to ``False``,